tejas10191/ag-grid-app/README.md

 [15:16:11] W/element - more than one element found for locator By(css selector, .ag-cell-label-container) - the first result will be used\
 [15:16:11] W/element - more than one element found for locator By(css selector, .ag-icon-menu) - the first result will be used\
 2.2 - Opening filter menu complete\
-3.1 - Checking if we can find same cell from 1.1\
+3.1 - Checking if we can find one of the options on the column menu (Autosize All Columns)\

-I expected logs 3.2 and 3.3 to print out
+I expected logs 3.2, 3.3, 4.1, and 4.2 to print out

 Notes:
 1. This issue also occurs when right clicking a cell to open ag-Grid's Context Menu (not set up in this sample project)